cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 #### Properties

 - `removed`: `Boolean` indicating whether the element has been removed or replaced by one of the previous handlers.
-- `text: String`: Read-only, text content of the chunk.
-Could be empty if the chunk is the last chunk of the text node.
+- `text`: `String` representing the text of the comment.
+This property can be assigned different values, to modify comment's text.

 #### Methods